telerik/xaml-docs/controls/radwordsprocessing/editing/clone-and-merge.md

 ## Cloning Styling Objects

-The following styling objects also implement __Clone()__ method, which can be used to create their deep copies:
+The following styling objects also implement __Clone()__ method, which can be used to create deep copies of them:

 * __Style__

 * __List__

 * __ListLevel__

 # See Also